Automaticity of uniformly recurrent substitutive sequences: Abstract

 \section{Abstract}

-We provide a complete characterisation of automaticity of uniformly recurrent substitutive sequences in terms of the incidence matrix of the return substitution of an underlying purely substitutive sequence.
-This gives an answer to a recent question of Allouche, Dekking and Queff\'elec in the uniformly recurrent case.
-We also show that the same criterion characterizes automaticity of minimal substitutive systems.
+We provide a complete characterisation of automaticity of uniformly recurrent substitutive sequences in terms of the incidence matrix of the return substitution of the underlying purely substitutive sequence.
+This resolves a recent question posed by Allouche, Dekking and Queff\'elec in the uniformly recurrent case.
+We show that the same criterion characterizes automaticity of minimal substitutive systems.

+Furthermore, we construct a minimal substitutive system whose maximal equicontinuous factor is the 2-adic odometer, and for which the corresponding factor map is everywhere uncountable-to-one.
+We conjecture that a minimal substitutive system is $k$-automatic if and only if it is an everywhere finite-to-one extension of a $k$-adic odometer.